cardano-foundation/docs-cardano-org/native-tokens/learn-about-native-tokens.md

 * Unless tokens of a given policy are being minted in a transaction, the actual policy is irrelevant.
 It is just used as an identifier of the asset.
 * Assets associated with different minting policies are never fungible with one another.
 They can be traded in the same way one may use USD to buy CAD: the amount of CAD you can buy with a fixed amount of USD depends on the exchange rate of the place where you do the trade.

-### Association Between an Asset and its Minting Policy
+### Association between an asset and its minting policy

 The association between an asset and its minting policy is permanent for safety reasons: this feature protects the users and the system from illegitimately minted tokens.